daizutabi/hydraflow/docs/part3-advanced/index.md

 ```

 This configuration defines a job named `train` that will execute `train.py` with
 different parameter combinations.
-Each `step` represents an independent set of
+Each `set` represents an independent set of
-parameter combinations - the steps do not build upon or depend on each other.
+parameter combinations - the sets do not build upon or depend on each other.

-### Understanding Steps
+### Understanding Sets

-Steps in HydraFlow are completely independent from each other.
-Each step generates
+Sets in HydraFlow are completely independent from each other.
+Each set generates
-its own set of commands to execute, and there is no relationship between steps.
+its own set of commands to execute, and there is no relationship between sets.
 When you run a job, HydraFlow will:

-1. Generate all parameter combinations for the first step
+1. Generate all parameter combinations for the first set
 2. Execute those commands
-3. Move to the second step and generate its combinations
+3. Move to the second set and generate its combinations
 4. Execute those commands
-5. And so on for each step
+5. And so on for each set

 This allows you to organize different parameter sweep sets under the same job
 configuration, sharing the same execution command (`run`, `call`, or `submit`).